 The goal of the Master's programme is to produce well-rounded materials scientists who are able to apply the principles of materials science for carrying out engineering and/or research projects.
 The programme emphasizes application of advanced technologies in materials science.
 The close proximity to large-scale facilities and excellent materials science research groups provides excellent opportunities for inspiring Master's thesis research projects.

-Materials science is an important field for a variety of science and engineering fields and graduates get jobs in fields ranging from industry to research laboratories in areas such as astrophysics, communications, life sciences, energy-related materials and at facilities such as the MAX IV laboratory (opening in 2016) or European Spallation Source (opening in 2019).
-Both these large research laboratories require trained staff with a good knowledge of experimental techniques in materials science.
+Materials science is an important field for a variety of science and engineering fields and graduates get jobs in fields ranging from industry to research laboratories in areas such as astrophysics, communications, life sciences, energy-related materials and at facilities such as the MAX IV Laboratory (the world-leading synchrotron, operating since 2016) or the European Spallation Source (ESS, under construction).
+Both these large research laboratories are located in Lund and require trained staff with a good knowledge of experimental techniques in materials science.

 The programme has some required core courses but the student can choose freely among courses in physics, chemistry and engineering.
 Lund University expertise in surface physics, nanoscience, microscopy and synchrotron based methods is reflected in the many courses and interesting Master's theses.
 Graduates of the programme wil be well qualified for PhD programmes in physics and physical chemistry.